Davdu/Security1-Miniproject/AttackReport.md

 ## 5. Maintaining Access

-We did not do anything to maintain access beyond noting the password for the user 'Weakuser', which also allowed us to escalate privilage to root.
+We did not do anything to maintain access beyond noting the password for the user 'Weakuser', which allowed us to escalate privilage to root.
 We could have created a backdoor to maintain access, but we did not do this.

-A few options for maintaining access could be to create a new user with high privilages, or to install a service that we know has a vulnerability that we can exploit to gain access to the server again.
+A few options for maintaining access could be:
+1. To create a new user with sudo privileges.
+2. To install a service that we know has a vulnerability that we can exploit to gain access to the server again.
+3. To create a cronjob on their server that would create a reverse shell to our server at a given time.

+Option 2 and 3 would be the most stealthy options, as they would not require us to have a user on the server, and would not be as easily detected as a new user with sudo privilages.